ciffelia/fth/README.md

 `fetch` that just works on any modern environments

 qfetch is a CommonJS module which exports `fetch`.
 It uses `node-fetch` on Node.js and native `fetch` on any other environments (e.g. browsers and Deno).

-This module does *not* include `fetch` polyfill for Internet Explorer.
+Note that this module does *not* include `fetch` polyfill for Internet Explorer.

 ## Supported environments